Physics-Aware Neural Operators for Direct Inversion in 3D Photoacoustic Tomography: Results

 \underline{Measurement sparsity.} For each synthesized volume we created challenged acquisitions to study ill-posedness: \begin{itemize} \item \textbf{Uniform down-sampling:} retain every $k$-th detector ($k\in\{6,10,15,20\}$), yielding $6{\times}$–$20{\times}$ sub-Nyquist sampling. \item \textbf{Limited angle:} restrict detectors to a $120^\circ$ azimuthal arc (or keep only the most proximal ${\sim}\tfrac{1}{3}$ of sensors near the source), inducing pronounced limited-view artifacts. \end{itemize}

 \bmhead{Results}

 \underline{Performance under different subsampling rates.} \cref{fig:sim_results}a qualitatively compares 3D reconstructions obtained with our neural operator \method, a U-Net denoiser, and the analytic universal back-projection (UBP) algorithm.
+For visualization purposes, we provide 2D PA MAP (maximum amplitude projection on the z-axis) images and use color encoding for PA amplitude and axial depth (along the z-axis).
+The 3D volumetric image has a resolution of $200\times200\times160$ and the PA image has a resolution of $200\times200$.
 Under \emph{uniform $10\times$ down-sampling} (left of \cref{fig:sim_results}a), our method \method faithfully preserves details of the 3D vessel structures, whereas the denoiser misses fine branches and UBP exhibits pronounced streak artifacts.
-The performance gap widens under the \emph{limited-angle} setting (right of \cref{fig:sim_results}a), where NO maintains coherent vessel topology while competing methods collapse into depth-dependent noise.
+The performance gap widens under the \emph{limited-angle} setting (right of \cref{fig:sim_results}a), where \method maintains coherent vessel topology while competing methods collapse into depth-dependent noise.

-The numerical performance is summarized in \cref{fig:sim_results}b and Table \ref{tab:sim_results} in the Supplementary.
-We observe the \method's performance over the solver baseline UBP is large, with over 33\% cosine similarity improvement on average.
-The gain over the denoiser is also obvious, where the gain on higher acceleration rate is more significant, with an average cosine similarity improvement of 6\%.
-Specifically, over 6$\times$, 10$\times$, 15 $\times$ and 20$\times$, \method's improvement of cosine similarity over UBP is 25\%, 34\%, 36\%, and 37.4\%.
-In terms of PSNR, the average gain over UBP on four different acceleration rates is 6.8.
-The average gain over UBP in terms of NMSE is 0.0157.
-Compared to the deep learning baseline \cite{choi2023DLPACT}, \method's improvement of cosine similarity is 0, 3\%, 5\%, and 14\%.
-In terms of PSNR, the average gain over the denoiser on four different acceleration rates is 1.0.
-The average gain over UBP in terms of NMSE is 0.0023.
+The numerical performance is summarized in \cref{fig:sim_results}b and Supplementary Table~\ref{tab:sim_results}. \method substantially outperforms the UBP baseline: over 6$\times$, 10$\times$, 15$\times$, and 20$\times$ acceleration, cosine similarity improves by 25, 34, 36, and 37.4 percentage points, respectively, yielding an average gain of approximately 33 percentage points.
+The average PSNR gain over UBP is 6.8\,dB, and the average NMSE reduction is 0.0157.
+Compared to the deep learning baseline~\cite{choi2023DLPACT}, \method's cosine similarity improves by 0, 3, 5, and 14 percentage points at the same four subsampling rates.
+While the two methods perform comparably at low acceleration ($6\times$), the gap widens markedly as measurements become sparser.
+In terms of PSNR, the average gain over the Denoiser across all four rates is 1.0\,dB, and the average NMSE reduction is 0.0023.
+These trends indicate that the two-step Denoiser degrades rapidly under high acceleration, whereas \method maintains robust reconstruction quality by directly inverting the forward operator.
+The gains at $20\times$ underscore the advantage of end-to-end operator learning for highly subsampled acquisitions.